Safe, comfortable and well maintained, our student accommodation provides a welcoming home from home to support your learning.

 Applications for Halls of Residence is a separate application found through the college website and students who have received an offer of study for their course does not guarantee a place in Halls of Residence.
 A £200 room damage deposit is paid on completion of application, this does not guarantee accommodation.

 Easton College is not linked with any local accommodation facilities and does not promote any facilities off campus.
-Students who rent locally do so under their own research purposes and are not controlled or look after by Easton and Otley College.
+Students who rent locally do so under their own research purposes and are not controlled or look after by Easton College.

 Terms and Conditions of Applications: (In no particular order)